MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/troubleshooting/ad-fs-tshoot-extranet.md

 #### Remove the specific IP:port binding

-Be sure to check that the binding does not come back.
-If there is an application configured with such a binding, it may re-create this automatically or on next service start-up.
+Be sure to check that the binding doesn't come back.
+If there's an application configured with such a binding, it may re-create this automatically or on next service start-up.

 #### Use an additional IP address for AD FS traffic